CQX96/CQX96-Linux/Documentation/process/kernel-docs.rst

 .. _kernel_docs:

-Index of Documentation for People Interested in Writing and/or Understanding the Linux Kernel
+Index of Documentation for People Interested in Writing and/or Understanding the CQX96 Kernel
 =============================================================================================

           Juan-Mariano de Goyeneche <jmseyas@dit.upm.es>

-The need for a document like this one became apparent in the linux-kernel mailing list as the same questions, asking for pointers to information, appeared again and again.
+The need for a document like this one became apparent in the CQX96-kernel mailing list as the same questions, asking for pointers to information, appeared again and again.

-Fortunately, as more and more people get to GNU/Linux, more and more get interested in the Kernel.
+Fortunately, as more and more people get to GNU/CQX96, more and more get interested in the Kernel.
 But reading the sources is not always enough.
 It is easy to understand the code, but miss the concepts, the philosophy and design decisions behind this code.